mryap/fierce-robin/src/pages/about.md

 ---
 title: About Test & Optimize
-subtitle: "Build online success with Digital Analytics andA/B testing.
+subtitle: "Build online success with Digital Analytics and A/B testing.
 Hire me to gain validated business insight & improves the customer experience.  "
 img_path: ""
 menus: